-Regular mammograms can help find breast cancer at an early stage, when treatment is most successful, states the ACS.
+Regular mammograms can help find breast cancer at an early stage, when treatment is most successful, states the American Cancer Society (ACS).
 A mammogram can find breast changes that could be cancer years before physical symptoms develop.
-A mammogram is an x-ray of the breast tissue that can detect cancer in its earliest stages.
-A mammography machine takes x-rays at lower doses than usual x-rays.
+A mammogram is an X-ray of the breast tissue that can detect cancer in its earliest stages.
+A mammography machine takes X-rays at lower doses than usual X-rays.
 During the exam, the breast is placed between two mammogram plates and flattened while the machine takes a high-quality picture of the tissue.
 If any masses or changes are identified in the breast, further tests are done to determine if they are caused by breast cancer or another condition.

 A mammogram appointment typically lasts 20 minutes, and the breast compression is done within a matter of seconds.
 The compression may be slightly uncomfortable, but it is typically not painful.
 Go to the same mammogram clinic each year to ensure your current mammogram can easily be compared to images from previous years.

-Women should consider getting a yearly mammogram beginning at age 40 with all women getting an annual mammogram beginning at age 45.
+Women should get a yearly mammogram beginning at age 40.

 Knowing Your Risk

 Knowledge is power.
 By assessing your risk, you can determine if you need to take extra precautions to ensure you detect breast cancer early.

 According to the ACS, risk factors for breast cancer include:

 - Older age – Most invasive breast cancers are found in women age 55 or older.